Andrew Nesbitt

 Recent posts from Andrew Nesbitt's RSS feed.

-Reviewing ENISA’s Package Manager Advisory
+Package Manager Patents

 If you enjoy Andrew Nesbitt, you might also like these blogs.